Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: Introduction

 Motivated by the efficiency of human explanations, we consider a student-teacher framework where a teacher model guides the reasoning of a student model, with the goal of improving the student's reasoning on current and future data.
-In order to do so, we explore a Theory of Mind approach, where the teacher simulates the student's behavior by building a \emph{mental model} of the student.
+In order to do so, we explore a Theory of Mind-inspired approach, where the teacher simulates the student's behavior by building a \emph{mental model} of the student.
 Our overall research question investigates whether the teacher's intervention (in the form of natural language explanations) can enable the student to make more accurate predictions both on explained as well as unexplained future data.
 However, communication is expensive, and therefore we assume that a cost is incurred each time the teacher intervenes with (communicates) an explanation to the student for a particular data point.
 We refer to this as the \textit{intervention budget}, the percentage of test data points the teacher intervenes on.
 In order to comprehensively answer our overall research question, we further decompose the teaching problem into the following constituent questions:

-\begin{enumerate}[nosep, wide=0pt, leftmargin=*, after=\strut] \item \textbf{RQ1.} Can a teacher LLM intervene at test time to improve a student LLM's predictions? \item \textbf{RQ2.} Given a fixed intervention budget, when should the teacher intervene (i.e., on which data points), in order to maximize student performance? \item \textbf{RQ3.} Given a set of intervention data, can a teacher model use Theory of Mind to personalize its explanations for a student model to improve student performance?

-\item \textbf{RQ4.} In multi-turn interactions, do teacher explanations generalize and improve student performance across data points (beyond the explained samples)? \item \textbf{RQ5.} Can \textit{misaligned} teacher LLMs lower student performance by providing misleading explanations to the student?
+\begin{enumerate}[nosep, wide=0pt, leftmargin=*, after=\strut] \item \textbf{RQ1.} Can a teacher LLM intervene at test time to improve a student LLM's predictions? \item \textbf{RQ2.} Given a fixed intervention budget, when should the teacher intervene (i.e., on which data points), in order to maximize student performance? \item \textbf{RQ3.} Given a set of intervention data, can a teacher model personalize its explanations for a student model to improve student performance? \item \textbf{RQ4.} In multi-turn interactions, do teacher explanations generalize and improve student performance across data points (beyond the explained samples)? \item \textbf{RQ5.} Can \textit{misaligned} teacher LLMs lower student performance by providing misleading explanations to the student?

 \end{enumerate}

 \looseness-1 We answer RQ1 by assuming that the teacher intervenes on random data points in four different settings: using a human or LLM teacher, and, when the teacher is an LLM, using an LLM student that is either weaker or stronger than its teacher (\cref{sec:rq1}).
 Across three different reasoning tasks (StrategyQA, GSM8k, and CommonsenseQA) and two different model families (Flan-T5 and LLaMA), we observe that (1) teacher LLMs can effectively intervene on student reasoning, improving student performance on the end task, and (2) more intervention typically leads to a monotonic increase in student performance, though model teachers are not as good as human teachers.
 Fig. \ref{fig:main_fig} shows the intervention process and the two student prompts (in the right part of Fig. \ref{fig:main_fig}) that are used to generate predictions.